 2019 is the centenary year of the enactment of the Sex Disqualification (Removal) Act 1919 which enabled women to join the legal, accountancy and veterinary professions, and also take up senior roles within the civil service for the first time.
 100 years ago, in December 1919, the first piece of equal opportunities legislation entered the statute book.

 Prior to 1919, under the common law, women were not considered to be “persons” for the purposes of entering most professions, or from holding civil or judicial office.
 This Act removed that disqualification.
+Over the years, both women and men have used the opportunity presented by this legislation to the full, breaking societal barriers.

 Interestingly, many of the first women to enter the above professions for the first time were Irish…